When To Repair Cracks in Stucco

 Hairline cracks are always expected with stucco; they appear on a newly applied stucco after a couple of weeks.
 But excessive shrinkage cracking is not acceptable, and covering them with finish coating doesn’t work for a long time.
 A properly applied stucco can last as long as 50 years before needing any repair job.

-A stucco repair should cost between $40 – $50 per hour.
-The cost depends on the time taken and also the complexity of the issue at hand.
+The stucco crack repair cost depends on the time taken and also the complexity of the issue at hand.
 The contractors also wait between each layer for the curing process to complete, which accounts for the price.

 Should you power wash stucco?